This page will give you information about a blepharoplasty. If you have any questions, you should ask your GP or other relevant health professional.

 Your surgeon may be able to assess you for laser skin resurfacing, where a laser is used to gently burn the surface of your skin in a controlled way.

 What does the operation involve?

 An upper-eyelid blepharoplasty is usually performed under a local anaesthetic that is injected in your eyelids.
-A lower-eyelid blepharoplasty is performed under a general anaesthetic.
+A lower-eyelid blepharoplasty is performed under a general anaesthetic or sedation.